Project Simulation Service

 Importing Data from Local Files

 We often need to incorporate data from files (e.g. solar resource, prices, equipment parameters) into our models.
-While for something like price data we might use pandas, the tyba_client.io module provides functions for handling OND and PAN files and PSM-formatted solar resource CSVs.
+While for something like price data we might use pandas, the generation_models.utils module provides functions for handling OND and PAN files and PSM-formatted solar resource CSVs.
 For example,

 from generation_models import *

-from tyba_client.io import solar_resource_from_psm_csv
+from generation_models.utils.psm_readers import solar_resource_from_psm_csv

 solar_resource = solar_resource_from_psm_csv("my_weather.csv", typical=True)